-Artificial intelligence (AI) technology has grown for various purposes, including image generation.
+Artificial intelligence (AI) technology has grown for various purposes, including image generation using convolutional neural networks (CNNs).
 With the advancements in AI, machines can now create images that are almost indistinguishable from those produced by humans.
 However, this raises many questions about ownership, ethics, and impact.
 Who owns the rights to these AI-generated images?
 What are the ethical considerations surrounding their creation?
 And what impact do they have on privacy and ownership issues?
-In this article, we will delve deeper into understanding AI-generated images and the complex web of legal, ethical, and societal implications that come with them.
+In this article, we will delve deeper into understanding AI-generated images created by CNNs and the complex web of legal, ethical, and societal implications that come with them.

 From discussing the ownership of these images to exploring the potential consequences for privacy and ownership, we will cover all aspects of this rapidly evolving technology.
 Join us as we explore the fascinating world of AI-generated images and unravel the intricate layers of its ownership, ethics, and impact.
 To start, it's important to understand how AI-generated images are created.
 AI algorithms use machine learning techniques to analyse large datasets of images and then generate new images based on what they have learned.
 This means that the resulting images are not created by a human but rather by a computer programme.